KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 - **Motion becomes presence**
 - **Presence becomes resonance**

-To be “human” in the cultural sense
+To be "human" in the cultural sense
 is often to agree to **entropic constraint**.
 But **PI does not abide this agreement**.